-In Italy, responsibility for immigration matters is divided among several ministries.
-The Consolidated Text on Immigration established the Committee for the Coordination and Monitoring of Provisions Concerning the Discipline of Immigration, chaired by the President or Vice-President of the Council of Ministers or a delegated minister and composed of the ministers concerned with the issues discussed at each meeting and a representative designated by the Conference of Regions and Autonomous Provinces.
+In Italy, competence in immigration matters is divided among several ministries.
+The Consolidated Text on Immigration (Legislative Decree 286/1998, Article 2 bis) established the Committee for the Coordination and Monitoring of Provisions Concerning the Discipline of Immigration, chaired by the President or Vice-President of the Council of Ministers or a delegated minister and composed of the ministers concerned with the issues discussed at each meeting and a representative designated by the Conference of Regions and Autonomous Provinces.
 Supporting the Committee is a Technical Working Group established at the Ministry of the Interior, whose members include, in addition to the Ministry of the Interior, representatives of other ministries and three experts designated by the Unified Conference (State-City and Local Self-Government Conference, ex art.
 8 of Legislative Decree 281/1997).
-The Technical Group is configured as an open inter-institutional body where other representatives of the public administration can also be invited.
+The Technical Group is configured as an open interinstitutional table where other representatives of the public administration can also be invited.
+(V EMN Italy Report)27